analogdevicesinc/VSCode-Maxim/readme.md

 ## Option 1 - Creating a New Project
 1. Download the latest correct version of this repo from the [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) page for your SDK and extract it to an accessible location.

 2. Create your project folder.
-For example, I might create a new project in a workspace folder the path `C:\Users\Jake.Carter\workspace\MyNewProject`.
+For example, I might create a new project in a workspace folder with the path: `C:\Users\Jake.Carter\workspace\MyNewProject`.

 3. Copy the contents of the `Inject` folder into the project folder created in step 2.
 This includes a `.vscode` folder and a `Makefile`.
 In the example above, the contents of the 'MyProject' folder would be the following :